-• Let everyone know what you need - sometimes all you have to do is ask.
-Communicate how you'll use the resource and the expected outcome of having that resource.
+• Let everyone know what you need; sometimes all you have to do is ask.
+Communicate how you'll use the resources and the expected outcome of having those resources.

-We have a written resource strategy plan that identifies resources and other types of resources needed to implement our cancer plan.
+1 = This is Not Happening in Our Coalition > 5 = This Sounds Just Like Our Coalition

-We have identified coalition members who are actively working to fill resource needs.
+HABIT 5: DIVERSIFIED RESOURCES

-We have diversified resources to support our coalition's efforts.
+We have a written resource strategy plan that identifies monetary resources and other types of resources needed to implement our cancer plan.
+1 2 3 4 5 Resources (time, money) have been allocated to assure our efforts are aligned with our health equity goals.
+1 2 3 4 5 We have identified coalition members who are actively working to fill resource needs.
+1 2 3 4 5 We have diversified resources to support our coalition's efforts.
+1 2 3 4 5